MTN-Group/MoMoAPIs_Android_sdk/momo-sdk-test/Readme.md

 # Refund

-refund operation is used to refund an amount from the owner’s account to a payee account.
+Refund operation is used to refund an amount from the owner’s account to a payee account.

 ## Refund V1 - output